-The easiest place to find your vehicles VIN number is on the dash, behind the bottom of the windshield on the driver’s side.
-You will have to be on the outside of the vehicle to read it.
+The easiest place to find a vehicle identification number is on the outside bottom of the windshield on the driver’s side.
+Look to the very bottom of the windshield to read it.
 There will also be a sticker on the side of the driver’s door, or on the inside of the driver’s side pillar or bulkhead.

-Digits 1 through 3 combined are called the WMI, (World Manufacturer Identifier).
+Digits 1 through 3 combined is the WMI, (World Manufacturer Identifier).

 The third digit combined with the first two may identify the type of vehicle, such as whether it is a truck, SUV or car.
 For example, a Chevrolet truck VIN would start as ‘1GC’.
 1 for the US as the country of origin, G for General Motors and C for Truck.

-4th through 8th digits represent the vehicle descriptor section.
+Digits 4 through 8 represent the vehicle descriptor section.

 This is information such as model type, restraint types, body type, engine, and transmission.

-The 9th digit is called a check digit in a VIN.
-It is a code number/letter the manufacturer generates to verify the authenticity of the VIN.
+The 9th digit is like a security code, called a check digit.
+It is a code number/letter the manufacturer generates to verify authenticity of the whole number.

-Digits 10 through 17 are described as the Vehicle Identifier Section
+Digits 10 through 17 is the Vehicle Identifier Section.

 The 10th digit is the model year.
 This table below is a good quick guide to years.
 So if the 10th digit is a ‘D’ this means the vehicle is a 2013 model.